Our Curriculum Intent

 New Pedagogies – As we continue to develop our curriculum, our approach to teaching and learning also develops.
 We take a blended learning approach where multiple disciplines will be touched upon within a lesson.
 It may be a ‘Science’ based lesson where problem solving, maths, literacy and art disciplines are enveloped within the taught session.
 Project based inquiry learning coupled with direct instruction ensure that our curriculum is relevant and provides children with opportunities to develop the skills of communication, collaboration, critical thinking, citizenship and creativity whilst also building their own character.

-Through our connected approach:
+Impact: Through our connected approach:

 Our children will have the capacity to control and express their emotions, and handle interpersonal relationships whilst keeping themselves safe.